Counterinsurgency in Northern Afghanistan: Operations Taohid I, II & III (Unity)

+Estimates of 100+ enemy fighters were killed.
+For the first time in RC-North, Afghan National Army artillery was used to counter Taliban mortars during the battle.
+Additionally, American Air Force Rockwell B-1 Lancers dropped over a dozen bombs, as well as fire support from A-10s and AH-64s.
+The battle ended once coalition forces retook the Combat Outpost on the third day.
+All 26 APRP members that had been at the COP had been overrun and killed.

-Following the Battle of Shahbuddin, Blacksheep company and the ODA team permanently moved into the old COP, rotating platoons on a weekly basis.
+Following the Battle of Shahabuddin, Blacksheep company and the ODA team permanently moved into the old COP, rotating platoons on a weekly basis.
 Blood stains and damaged HESCO barriers from where the APRP platoon had been overrun and killed still remained.
 In mid-October, the Taliban launched a massive counter-attack, attempting to retake the COP.
 Second Platoon was on rotation at the time and defended the COP during a six-hour firefight.
 At least 75 enemy fighters were killed, including by the detonation of several claymores.